When Will I Start to Feel Better?

 Our clinic won’t turn a patient away for this reason!

 If you do not have insurance, that’s okay.
 For patients who do not have insurance, we offer cash-based options due at the time of service.
+We have single appointments available or bulk PT package purchase discounts available for purchase.

 What should I do to prepare for my first appointment?